Here are some key terms you should know:

 Long-Term Services and Supports (LTSS)

 Long-Term Services and Supports include medical and non-medical care for patients who are unable to perform basic daily activities, such as dressing or bathing, on their own.
 These can be home- or community-based services, or be provided in assisted living or skilled nursing facilities.
 Medicare and most health insurance plans do not pay for long-term care.
-As part of the Coordinated Care Initiative, Medi-Cal Long-Term Supports and Services (MLTSS) will be coordinated through the Medi-Cal managed care health plans.
+Medi-Cal Long-Term Supports and Services (MLTSS) are coordinated through the Medi-Cal managed care health plans.

 State- and federally sponsored healthcare coverage program that serves low-income individuals and families.